robertgv/chatgpt-aws/README.md

 # ChatGPT + AWS

-Last week ChatGPT was released and everyone have been trying amazing things with it.
-I also started playing with it and I wanted to try how it would integrated using the AI services from AWS and the result is AWSome!
+Last week **ChatGPT** was released and everyone has been trying amazing things.
+I also started playing with it and wanted to try how it would integrated using the **AI services** from **AWS** and the results are AWSome!

-On this post I will explain step by step how I created this project so you can also do it!
+In this post I will explain step by step how I created this project so you can also do it!

-The best part of it, you don't need to be an AI expert for creating this!
+Best of all, you don't need to be an **AI expert** to create this!

 ## Steps of the project